Who doesn't love The Golden Girls (1985-1992)?

 Still, all her soap opera experience probably helped inform her role as a soap producer in the classic '80s comedy Tootsie (1982).

 I think Belack's performance as “Gloria” is pretty flawless, eclipsing a later appearance by the otherwise fabulous Dena (“It's not nice to fool Mother Nature!”)
-Dietrich (b.
-December 4, 1928) as the same character in 1991.
+Dietrich (December 4, 1928-November 21, 2020) as the same character in 1991.
 Dietrich (pictured at right, video still via NBC) was perfectly cast, physically, as a sibling of “Dorothy,” but she had the misfortune of appearing at a time that came closer to the end of the series, when the writing wasn't as sharp.

 Lloyd Bochner as “Patrick Vaughn” in “The Actor” (January 17, 1987)